-A new grant fund that aims to fill gaps in rural Alaska health care is now open.
-The next deadline for applications is May 29.
+A grant fund that aims to fill gaps in rural Alaska health care is now open.

 The Premera Rural Health Care Fund supports access to quality health care through grants to providers in rural and remote Alaska communities.
 Eligible projects include medical and dental equipment, technology and vehicles, as well as ancillary equipment for emergency services, facility renovations, restorations and furnishings.
 Eligible providers include community health centers, outpatient clinics, Alaska Native- and tribal government-operated clinics and/or hospitals, critical access hospitals and sole community hospitals, located in rural and remote locations of Alaska.

-Grants will be up to $100,000.
+Grants are up to $100,000.
 Learn more and submit an application here.